Three Kingdoms RPG

 Three Kingdoms RPG is a 2012 Hong Kong television series produced by TVB, with Lau Kar-ho serving as the drama's executive producer.
 It stars Kenneth Ma as Szema Shun, a young Hong Kong game addict, who accidentally travels back in time to the Three Kingdoms period of Chinese history.

 Plot

-Vincent Szema (Kenneth Ma) is a game addict who goes back to the Three Kingdoms period, and meets many historical figures.
-He becomes Zhuge Liang's trusted advisor and utilized modern strategies to overcome issues and obstacles.
+Vincent Szema (Kenneth Ma) is a game addict who goes back to the Three Kingdoms period and meets many historical figures.
+He becomes Zhuge Liang's trusted advisor and utilizes modern strategies to overcome issues and obstacles.
 Vincent then develops feelings for a female servant in the kingdom of Shu.
-Vincent was able to maintain contact with his sister through his smart phone and learned that the time warp would take place at the Battle of Chibi.
+Vincent is able to maintain contact with his sister through his smart phone and learns that a time warp will take place at the Battle of Chibi.